 AN INTEGRAL ROLE FOR TECHNOLOGY

-As a technology college we are committed to ensuring that technology, particularly information and communications technology, is accessed across the curriculum.
+We are committed to ensuring that technology, particularly information and communications technology, is accessed across the curriculum.

 A CENTRAL PLACE FOR THE STUDENTS

 Students are increasingly directly involved in their own learning including, where appropriate, choosing their own learning paths.

 Our curriculum is supplemented by a wide range of clubs, activities, trips and visits from a wide range of areas including music, drama and sport.

 All students in Year 7 will study the same subjects, mostly in ability sets.

 Whatever the nature of the grouping which is in operation, students will be taught at the most appropriate level according to their ability.
 We are, for example, committed to providing challenging activities for our most able students.
 Special Needs support is provided where necessary.